 St. Augustine like most turfgrasses are very efficient at absorbing nitrogen.
 For this reason, St. Augustine needs more frequent and higher rates of nitrogen compared to the other nutrients.

-Good growth and color often is achieved with a 70/30 ratio of soluble nitrogen and slow release nitrogen sources.
+Good growth and color often is achieved with a 70/30 ratio of soluble nitrogen and slow-release fertilizer sources.

-A ratio of 3-1-2 (N-P-K) is a good overall fertilizer mix for St Augustine turf.
+A ratio of 3-1-2 (N-P-K) is a good overall fertilizer mix for the St Augustine lawn.

-But, you will also find fertilizer mixes like a 26-2-14 or 26-2-11, 15-0-15, in states like Florida where soils contain adequate amounts of phosphorous and little or no phosphorous may be required for the lawn.
+But, you will also find mixes of lawn fertilizers like a 26-2-14, 26-2-11, 15-0-15, and 10-5-10 fertilizer for St Augustine, in states like Florida where soils contain adequate amounts of phosphorous and little or no phosphorous may be required for the lawn.

 This can result in grass needing to be mowed more frequently, and potentially nitrogen leaching into the ground water.